magma/magma/docs/docusaurus/versioned_docs/version-1.8.0/orc8r/deploy_using_juju.md

 ## Pre-requisites

-- Ubuntu 20.04 machine with internet access
+- A machine with internet access
 - A public domain

 ## Set up your management environment

-From a Ubuntu 20.04 machine, install the following tools:
+From your machine, install the following tools:

 - [Juju 2.9](https://juju.is/docs/olm/installing-juju)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)